nolkasaur/nolkasaur.github.io/_posts/2020-10-14-Checkpoint-Two.md

 Hi!
 This post will have more content than the previous two.
 It's also the first post using my new own domain!

-As planned, in these past two weeks I have gone through Heath's two other courses, [Linux Privilege Escalation for Beginners](https://www.udemy.com/course/linux-privilege-escalation-for-beginners/) and [Windows Privilege Escalation for Beginners](https://www.udemy.com/course/windows-privilege-escalation-for-beginners/).
+I've gone through Heath's two other courses, [Linux Privilege Escalation for Beginners](https://www.udemy.com/course/linux-privilege-escalation-for-beginners/) and [Windows Privilege Escalation for Beginners](https://www.udemy.com/course/windows-privilege-escalation-for-beginners/).
-These two courses were a good complement to the base Practical Ethical Hacking course for learning more and better privilege escalation techniques for both operating systems.
-Granted, some of the material kind of flew over my head still so I will definitely have to come back in a few months and watch these again, when I have more knowledge and practice.
-Practicing is important.
-Even if just an hour or two every day.
+This material was a fantastic complement to the base Practical Ethical Hacking course for learning more and better privilege escalation techniques for both operating systems.
+Granted, some of the material sort of went over my head so I will have to come back in a few months and watch these again when I have more working knowledge and practice, which is fundamental.

-Along with these two courses I have also went and rewatched the first one, this time taking some notes along the way.
+Along with these two courses I've also gone and rewatched the first one, this time taking some notes along the way.
 You can get them [here](https://github.com/nolkasaur/Practical-Ethical-Hacking-course-notes-KeepNote-).
-These aren't very extensive and they're useful for me, however they might not be for you.
-I highly recommend always taking your own notes too.
+These aren't very extensive and they're useful to me as a quick reference/cheat sheet, however they might not be for you.
+I highly recommend taking your own notes too.

-I haven't exactly taken notes for the other two courses but I typed down a bunch of common and useful commands.
-Here they are:
+I also took note of a bunch of the most common and useful commands I saw:

 # Windows